If you need to boost your credit score, it won’t happen overnight.

-“A good way to improve your credit score is to eliminate nuisance balances,” says John Ulzheimer, a nationally recognized credit expert formerly of FICO and Equifax.
+“A good way to improve your credit score is to eliminate nuisance balances,” says John Ulzheimer, a recognised US credit expert formerly of FICO and Equifax.
 Those are the small balances you have on a number of credit cards.

 The solution to improve your credit score is to gather up all those credit cards with small balances and pay them off, Ulzheimer says.
 Then select one or two go-to cards that you can use for everything.

 “That way, you’re not polluting your credit report with a lot of balances,” he says.

 Some people erroneously believe that old debt on their credit report is bad.

 The minute they get their home or car paid off, they’re on the phone trying to get it removed from their credit report.

 Negative items are bad for your credit score, and most of them will disappear from your report after seven years.
 However, “arguing to get old accounts off your credit report just because they’re paid is a bad idea,” Ulzheimer says.

 Good debt – debt that you’ve handled well and paid as agreed – is good for your credit score.
 The longer your history of good debt is, the better it is for your score.